rljacobson/lorislib/Algorithm.md

 **Dec-C:** Decomposition under commutative head ƒ(s,s̃)≪ᴱƒ(t̃₁,t,t̃₂) ⇝ᵩ {s≪ᴱt, ƒ(s̃)≪ᴱƒ(t̃₁,t̃₂)}
 where ƒ is commutative but non-associative and s∉Ꮙₛₑ.
-A Dec-C matcher must enumerate all possible ways of choosing t.
+A Dec-C match generator must enumerate all possible ways of choosing t.

 **SVE-C:** Sequence variable elimination under commutative head ƒ(x̅,,s̃)≪ᴱƒ(t̃₁,t₁,t̃₂,t₂,…,t̃ₙ,tₙ,t̃ₙ₊₁) ⇝ₛ {ƒ(s̃)≪ᴱ ƒ(t̃₁,…,t̃ₙ₊₁)}
 where n ≥ 0, ƒ is commutative and non-associative,
 S = {x̅ ≈ ❴t₁,…,tₙ❵ }.
-An SVE-C matcher must enumerate all possible ways of choosing the t-sequence.
+An SVE-C match generator must enumerate all possible ways of choosing the t-sequence.
 This is equivalent to enumerating all possible subsets of a set with n elements, 2^n possibilities.